It’s 9 p.m. in Maalaea Harbor, on Maui’s southern coastline, the sky is as dark as a sleek black dress and everybody is barefoot.

 Before we’ve even cast off the lines to sail into the inky black darkness, the vibe, like the house beat, has reached a crescendo, in anticipation of the bar opening up once we leave the harbor.
 I get the feeling a couple of people might end up three sheets to the wind, but, considering round-trip transportation is included from most of the island’s hotels, a crowd is forming around the bar like snorkelers who’ve just found a turtle.

-“Feel free to express yourself,” Clarity cracks, as the lines are cast from the docks.
+“Feel free to express yourself,” Clarity says, as the lines are cast from the docks.
 “You’re on Maui, you’re on a boat and you’re probably never going to see these people again.”

 Rather than shouldering up to the bar and taking a turn on the pole, I take a lap on the upper deck to drink in the moment of sailing beneath a brilliant canopy of stars.
 Despite the fact that it’s totally dark, the crew has decided to hoist the mainsail to harness a westerly breeze, and we’re sailing along at 6 knots across seas we can’t even see.